2023 Most Popular History Master's Degree Schools in Massachusetts

 Of the 9 students majoring in history at Northeastern, 44% are male and 56% are female.

-With a ranking of #6, Tufts University did quite well on this year’s most popular schools for history students working on their master’s degree.
+Tufts University did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
+It came in at #6 on the list.
 Tufts is a fairly large private not-for-profit school located in the large suburb of Medford.

 About 33% of the students majoring in history at the school are women while 67% are male.

-Westfield State University did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
-It came in at #6 on the list.
-Located in the large suburb of Westfield, Westfield is a public school with a medium-sized student population.
+Boston College did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
+It came in at #8 on the list.
+Boston College is a large private not-for-profit school located in the small city of Chestnut Hill.

 Clark University did quite well in this year’s ranking of the most popular places for history students to get a master’s degree.
 It came in at #8 on the list.
 Located in the city of Worcester, Clark is a private not-for-profit school with a small student population.